How to Efficiently Count Prime Numbers

 isPrime[j] = false;

-With this, the prime-counting algorithm is efficiently implemented.
-Actually, this algorithm has a name: Sieve of Eratosthenes.
-Here is the complete final code:
+With this, the prime counting algorithm is efficient.
+This algorithm is called the Sieve of Eratosthenes.
+Here is the final complete code:

 class Solution {